 Stir occasionally, then when the sauce is ready, add the chopped parsley.

-Add the pasta to a large pot with salted boiling water and cook as per package instructions minus one minute (al dente).
+Add the pasta to a large pot with salted boiling water and cook as per package instructions minus one minute.

-When the pasta is done, reserve one cup of the cooking water, drain the cooked pasta and add it to the pan with the mushrooms sauce.
+When the pasta is done, reserve one cup of the cooking water, drain the pasta, and add it to the pan with the mushrooms.

 Add the remaining vegan butter, one ladleful of reserved pasta water, and freshly ground black pepper.